Memoirist of Fire

 When they are alive, people are ranked first, second, third or fourth class.
 When they are dead too.”

-It was this ability to evoke historical cruelty without accompanying rancor, to speak of the vileness of colonial rulers while acknowledging that their blood courses through many today who self-righteously decry those ancient villains, to laugh at the grandiloquent hypocrisy of the rulers while knowing that the ruled themselves are often complicit in their lesser prejudices against those with the wrong color, wrong gender, wrong shape of nose and wrong histories.
+It was this ability to see curlicues of reality amidst simple minded historiography that gave his writing the patina of grace while recounting harsh truths: to evoke historical cruelty without the accompanying rancor, to speak of the vileness of colonial rulers while acknowledging that their blood courses through many today who self-righteously decry those ancient villains, to laugh at the grandiloquent hypocrisy of the rulers while knowing that the ruled themselves are often complicit in their lesser prejudices against those with the wrong color, wrong gender, wrong shape of nose and wrong histories.
 His permanent enemy were the Rightists (those who “entered history ass backwards”) but by the end of his life, he had abandoned the fervency offered by such easy political taxonomies.
-The world was more complex and thus all the more simple to conclude that his words no longer mapped well to reality.
 His books were, in a way, a refuge from a world that was obscured by euphemisms and propaganda.

 A few years ago, I wrote to a book editor of a major Indian literary magazine to ask if she might be interested in publishing an interview with Galeano, who was then visiting NYC.
 She refused the pitch, and politely wrote back saying that she didn’t know of him and in any case he had little relevance for Indian readers.
 That many in the non-Americas don’t know him is partly because he preferred to stick to that which he knew best: the lands peopled by Spanish and Portuguese languages.
-But over the past decade, Galeano’s classical nemesis — the vicious military juntas and strong men — had begun to depart the scene.
+But over the past decade, Galeano’s classical nemesis — the vicious military juntas and strong men — had begun to depart the world scene into the afterlife.
 They have however been replaced by more secular and globally resonant concerns: environmental degradation, income inequality, deforestation, the hollowing of democracies, vanishing away of cultural niches, and the monocultural crop of American globalization.
 These ills of the global commons are fanned and nurtured by amorphous corporations with well funded hydra heads that reveal different faces to different audiences.
 To assuage the conscience of global elite these businesses sing paeans to corporate social responsibility, while in the forests and fields of the South, they rapaciously strip mines and log.
-Faced with such an enemy, Galeano’s prose crackled with new found indignation.
+Faced with such an enemy, Galeano’s prose -- much like the later life of the great spy thriller writer John le Carre -- crackled with new found indignation.

 But beyond that finely felt ire, he had little else to offer by way of how to organize society, how to feed six billion and how to temper the zeal to consume.
 He resorted to homilies about the virtues of the native tribes in the Amazon.
 But even he knew that it was a half-hearted answer.
 Admittedly, he was no philosopher or a social scientist charged with fixing the problem but rather he was merely a self-described old man who spoke of the inequities in the world with the words he could summon.
-Galeano’s elegant, but mere matter of fact, observations about nature and political economy, made a sage out of him in the global Left movement, which in turn meant many things to many people.
+Galeano’s elegant, but mere matter of fact, observations about nature and political economy, made a sage out of him in the global Left movement, which, in turn, meant many things to many people.
 This was a role he reluctantly and rarely took to.
 But what he did enjoy (when I saw him speak publicly in New York City couple of years ago) was the adulation of a younger generation, those in their twenties and thirties, who sought to breakaway and reimagine a future that wasn’t reducible to a life seesawing between the Scylla of adjustable rate mortgages and the Charybdis of global warming.
-What I saw that day at The New School wasn’t the effusive praises of an elite reading class for a skilled author but love (for there is no other word for that effulgence of warmth that surrounded him, but love).
+What I saw that day at The New School wasn’t the effusive praises of an elite reading class for a skilled author but love and gratitude of a people.
 Love for a man who had chronicled the lived experiences of a continent, who had chosen to remind them that when the night of military authoritarianism was at its darkest that the dawn of democracy was near and inevitable.
 The new morning may not have brought the democracy he hoped for, but it was better than the night.
 Or so he suggested weakly.